tablelandnetwork/docs/docs/contribute/guidelines.md

 ### Assets

+All [static assets](https://docusaurus.io/docs/next/static-assets) should be placed in the `src/static` directory.
+These files will be will be copied into the root of the generated `build` folder with the directory hierarchy preserved (e.g., some image `/static/img/tableland.png` will be served at `/img/tableland.png`).
 Content, such as images, can be displayed directly through either markdown syntax, CJS require, ES imports syntax, or the built-in `useBaseUrl` method.
 SVGs can also be directly imported.
 The following demonstrate how to do this, and note the `@site` prefix can be used to access the root `src` directory:

 ```jsx